zavvy logo

 Once you've decided to prioritize reskilling, follow this ten-step plan to build skills from within your organization.

-Brainstorm with your team and list employees with the most in-demand skills, as well as any underutilized talent.
+Brainstorm with your team and list employees with:

-A skills assessment will identify your company's collective skills sets versus those you need to close the gap.
+A skills assessment will identify your company's collective skills sets versus those skills required to close the gap.

 Next, your training needs assessment will identify the learning programs you must include as part of your reskilling plan.